The Best and Creamiest Loaded Baked Potato Soup

 STEP 5 | Add bacon and serve

-Stir in the bacon crumbles, then spoon the loaded potato soup into bowls and add your preferred toppings![1]
+Lastly, stir in the bacon crumbles and spoon the loaded potato soup into bowls.
+Add your favorite toppings and enjoy!

 a bowl of loaded potato soup sitting on a white plate with the pot of soup in the background.